osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 * Support/documentation for deploying mongodb/express as docker containers?

 # documentation
-* Break up data-platform README into new doc subdirectory.
+* Update installation and deployment instructions to reflect dp-service repo changes.
 * Overview of initial query service implementation.
 * Overview of integration test and benchmark framework.
-* Update installation and deployment instructions to reflect dp-service repo changes.
+* Add/update query API docs.
 * Add/update API docs to reflect name changes to common and ingestion.
-* Add/update query API docs.
 * Add/update annotation API docs.

 # general
-* Reflect gRPC API changes in ingestion and query service implementations.
+* Reflect gRPC API name changes in ingestion and query service implementations.

 # ingestion
-* Test new mongo BSON document type using protobuf format for data values without unpacking it (might support heterogeneous datatypes directly without explicit handling), would also avoid re-packing data in the query service.
+* Test with new mongo BSON Java POJO document type using protobuf format for data values without unpacking it (might support heterogeneous datatypes directly without explicit handling), would also avoid re-packing data in the query service.
   * Store serialized size of data in bucket for convenience?
   * Are there issues with the data being "opaque" in the database?
 * Move logic from init() to start() in MongoIngestionHandler for starting queue and workers?